vinkla/wordplate/README.md

 ## Configuration

-The first thing you should do after installing WordPlate is to add WordPress salts to your `.env` environment file.
+The first thing you should do after installing WordPlate is to add [WordPress salts](https://api.wordpress.org/secret-key/1.1/salt/) to your `.env` environment file.

 Typically, these strings should be 32 characters long.
 The strings can be set in the `.env` environment file.
 If you have not renamed the `.env.example` file to `.env`, you may do that now.
-If the application salts is not set, your user sessions and other encrypted data will not be secure!
+If the [WordPress salts](https://api.wordpress.org/secret-key/1.1/salt/) is not set, your user sessions and other encrypted data will not be secure!

 ## Plugins & Themes